methos2016/xorcat.github.io/_posts/2016-08-28-study-notes-f5-101-application-delivery-fundamentals.markdown

 After passing the 101 exam, I will be going on to study for the 201 exam (TMOS Administration), which I have been told requires quite a bit more effort.
 I plan to upload my study notes for the 201 exam as well when they are complete.

-These notes are mostly structured around the objectives in the blueprint document, and the content/exam is based on F5 BIG-IP v11.4.<!-- more -->
+These notes are mostly structured around the objectives in the blueprint document, and the content/exam is based on F5 BIG-IP v11.4.

 Here's a quick glossary of F5 terminology, in case you're missing some of it: